spaceofmiah/py-tac-toe/README.md

 ### Required functionalities

--- A command key to quit the game immediately
+*this functionality will be removed from this list on next commit* -- A command key to quit the game immediately    ( **Completed & Working** )

 -- Main menu that displays highest score with outlined navigations below